megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 ### Git & Github

 Version control with Git and Github is essential for managing reproducible science.
-The Informatics team handles all of their projects using git, and so fluency with basic git commands and familiarity with a Github-based workflow are daily requirements.
+The Informatics team handles all projects using git, and so fluency with basic git commands and familiarity with a Github-based workflow are daily requirements.

 > Q: What is version control?
 What kinds of files are appropriate for version controlling software?